nixworks/public/news/2012/12/30/index.md

 ##### Guatemala
 ### [Guatemalan Congresswoman Catarina Castor dies in the crash of a private plane in the northwestern Guatemalan province of Quiche, which also killed the pilot and injured the Governor Quiche Department, Heber Cabrera. ](/news/2012/12/30/guatemalan-congresswoman-catarina-castor-dies-in-the-crash-of-a-private-plane-in-the-northwestern-guatemalan-province-of-quicha-c-which-also.md)
-_Context: Heber Cabrera, Catarina Castor, Congresswoman, Guatemala, Quiche_
+_Context: Quiche, Catarina Castor, Congresswoman, Guatemala, Heber Cabrera_

 ##### Interstate 84
 ### [A tour bus crashes off Interstate 84 in northeastern Oregon in the United States, leaving 9 of its passengers dead and 26 injured. ](/news/2012/12/30/a-tour-bus-crashes-off-interstate-84-in-northeastern-oregon-in-the-united-states-leaving-9-of-its-passengers-dead-and-26-injured.md)